markski1/SAMonitor/README.md

 ## API Endpoints

 All of these endpoints are located at `http://sam.markski.ar/api/`.
+All of them are GET.

 ### GetAllServers

-Return a collection with the latest information of every server SAMonitor tracks.
+Return a collection with the information for EVERY server in SAMonitor.
+This might include dead/offline servers.

 Try it: http://sam.markski.ar/api/GetAllServers

 ### GetFilteredServers

-Returns the list of servers, but with specified filtering.
+Return a collection with the information for EVERY ONLINE server in SAMonitor.

-By default, it'll omit severs with 0 players.
+By default, it won't include empty servers, but this can be changed.

-Parameters, all of which are optional:
+All parameters:
 ```
   show_empty:
-   - Possible values: 0 or 1.
-If 1, it will include servers with 0 players.
+   - If specified 1, will show empty servers.

   order:
    - Possible values: "none", "players", "ratio".
-If unspecified, "none".
+By default, "none".

   name, gamemode, version, language:
-   - Possible values: Any specified text.
-This is basically a search.
+   - They are a search filter.
+Specify text in any of them.

   hide_roleplay:
    - If specified 1, hide roleplay servers.